 S4.2 defines trucks and multi-purpose vehicles manufactured for operation by persons with disabilities.
 Current FMVSS text states: "These vehicles incorporate a level change device (e.g., a wheelchair lift or a ramp) for onloading or offloading an occupant in a wheelchair, an interior element of design intended to provide the vertical clearance necessary to permit a person in a wheelchair to move between the lift or ramp and the driver's position or to occupy that position, and either an adaptive control or special driver's seating accommodation to enable persons who have limited use of their arms or legs to operate a vehicle."
 "For purposes of this definition, special driver's seating accommodations include a driver's seat easily removable with means installed for that purpose or with simple tools, or a driver's seat with extended adjustment capability to allow a person to easily transfer from a wheelchair to the driver's seat."
-Please consider adding language to these section that takes into consideration ADS-equipped vehicles without manual controls or a driver's seat.
-Please include reference to a front left outboard seat.
 S4.2.1.2(b) provides a standard for seatbelt options in vehicles manufactured for operation by persons with disabilities and requires a Type 2 or Type 2A seat belt assembly to be installed for the driver's seating position.
 A Type 2 seat belt assembly is required for each other outboard designated seating position.
-Please consider whether language should be included to ensure safety for passengers seated in the front left outboard seat in an ADS-equipped vehicle.
+Please consider adding language that takes into consideration the potential for wheelchair accessible ADS-equipped vehicles without manual controls or a driver's seat.
+Please include reference to a front left outboard seat.
 B. Guiding Principles The NPRM provides 4 guiding principles NHTSA is using to address FMVSS reform and regulatory barriers.
 These include: (1) maintaining current performance requirements, (2) reducing unnecessary barriers and uncertainty for manufacturers, (3) maintaining the current regulatory text structure, and (4) remaining tech neutral.
-DREDF acknowledges USDOT's repeated stated commitment to improving access and mobility for people with disabilities and older adults in AV 3.0 and AV 4.0, and at the Access and Mobility for All Summit held last fall.
-DREDF urges NHTSA to adopt a fifth guideline: "Ensuring access and safety for all passengers and road users, including passengers with disabilities and older adults".
-The guidelines would be a reminder to staff, and all stakeholders of the commitment and potential of this work going forward.
-C. Consulting with the Community In addition, DREDF recommends that NHTSA work in consultation with the US Access Board and representatives from the disability community as new technology, vehicle designs and safety features are developed to ensure full accessibility and safety for all.
+We acknowledge USDOT's repeated stated commitment to improving access and mobility for people with disabilities and older adults in AV 3.0 and AV 4.0, and at the Access and Mobility for All Summit held last fall.
+We urge NHTSA to adopt a fifth guideline: "Ensuring access and safety for all passengers and road users, including passengers with disabilities and older adults".
+The guidelines would be a reminder to staff and all stakeholders of the commitment and potential of this work going forward.
+C. Consulting with the Community In addition, we recommend that NHTSA works in consultation with the U.S. Access Board and representatives from the disability community as new technology, vehicle designs and safety features are developed to ensure full accessibility and safety for all.
 Thank you, again, for the opportunity to provide comment.
-DREDF acknowledges and is grateful for NHTSA's aforementioned research regarding disabled road users, and on the automated wheelchair securement system.
+We acknowledge and are grateful for NHTSA's aforementioned planned research on disabled road users, and on announced research on automated wheelchair securement systems.
 We look forward to commenting on proposed changes to crash avoidance standards and standards that pertain to telltales, indicators, alerts, and warnings in ADS-equipped vehicles.
-Please contact Carol Tyson, Government Affairs Liaison, at (202) 878-9186 or ctyson@dredf.org with any questions.
-DREDF looks forward to continuing to work with NHTSA and the broader AV stakeholder community to ensure access, safety, and equity are realized.
-Sincerely, Susan Henderson Executive Director Susan R. Hel
+Please contact Carol Tyson at (202) 878-9186 or ctyson@dredf.org with any questions.
+Sincerely, American Association of People with Disabilities American Council of the Blind American Foundation for the Blind Disability Rights Education & Defense Fund National Association of Councils on Developmental Disabilities National Disability Rights Network Paralyzed Veterans of America United Spinal Association